 What are the 5 principles of Lean manufacturing?

-Lean is not just usage of a few techniques or processes but a journey in itself that takes a holistic view of the organization and involves various phases which make use of various techniques and processes.
+Lean is not just the usage of a few techniques or processes but a journey in itself that takes a holistic view of the organization and involves various phases which make use of various techniques and processes.
 The process for Lean manufacturing involves the following steps –

 - Define the value from the customer’s perspective